ZzzOctopus/scASGC/README.md

 Sklearn --- 1.0.2

-##Datasets

-The data folder contains gene expression matrices and real labels for 15 public datasets.

 ##Example

-The scASGC.py is an example of the dataset Deng.
+The scASGC.py is an example of the dataset Biase.